 With so many people at home, book sales are having a moment.
 To butcher an old saying, it’s the agile company that gets the worm.
 Mega retailers like Amazon and Barnes & Noble have big data, sophisticated digital storefronts, and advanced personalization built into the customer journey.
 It’s hard for book publishers to participate.
 For both printed and digital products, personalization rules and algorithms are set by the retailer and are out of the publisher’s control.

 This isn’t a new problem.
 In a brick-and-mortar store, endstands and displays are built to draw attention from passing customers, but offer very limited options.
 Publishers pay more and compete with other brands for spots with higher point values.
 Similarly, online retailers have prime spots on their homepage, but the competition remains the same.
 With the strain to be noticed felt even more keenly now, how can publishers maximize their own storefronts and enhance the B2C experience in addition to their existing B2B sales?

-For book publishers with their own inventory to move, without a physical space to market products, it’s time for an upgrade (or five).
+For publishers with their own inventory to move, without a physical space to market products, it’s time for an upgrade (or five).